Mickey Mouse Mixed-Up Adventures: Spin-offs: Short series and holiday specials

+Short series

 Chip 'n Dale's Nutty Tales

 Chip 'n Dale's Nutty Tales is a spin-off series which premiered on November 13, 2017.
 It aired in the daytime Disney Junior programming block for younger audiences.
 The plot revolves around Chip and Dale chasing after a nut which leads them to a resident in Hot Dog Hills, normally a main character, who has a problem in which the two are happy to help with.

+Mickey Mouse Hot Diggity-Dog Tales

+Mickey Mouse Hot Diggity-Dog Tales is a spin-off short series that premiered on October 14, 2019.

+Me & Mickey

+Me & Mickey is a vlog-style short series that premiered on January 10, 2020.
+The first three seasons take place in Mickey's house in Hot Dog Hills.
+Later seasons are also based on the successors to Mickey Mouse Mixed-Up Adventures.
+In season 3, Mickey and friends go on a camping trip, acting as a spin-off of the episode "Happy Campers" from Mickey Mouse Funhouse.
+In season 4, the location has moved to Mickey's clubhouse featured in Mickey Mouse Clubhouse+.
+In season 5, Mickey and friends play sports at the clubhouse.

 Holiday specials

 Mickey's Tale of Two Witches

-Mickey's Tale of Two Witches is a spin-off Halloween special that aired on October 7, 2021.
+Mickey's Tale of Two Witches is a spin-off Halloween special that was released on October 7, 2021.
 Mickey tells Pluto a story about two witches-in-training, Minnie the Wonderful and Daisy Doozy who work together to defeat a ghost and save Happy Haunt Hills.

 Mickey and Minnie Wish Upon a Christmas

-Mickey and Minnie Wish Upon a Christmas is a spin-off Christmas special that aired on December 2, 2021.
+Mickey and Minnie Wish Upon a Christmas is a spin-off Christmas special that was released on December 2, 2021.
 Mickey and friends get separated after shopping for gifts, and have to get back to Hot Dog Hills to celebrate Christmas together.

 Mickey and the Very Many Christmases

-Mickey and the Very Many Christmases is a spin-off Christmas special that aired on December 1, 2024.
-Mickey wishes that Christmas could last forever, which unintentionally leads him into a Groundhog Day-esque time loop.
+Mickey and the Very Many Christmases is a spin-off Christmas special that was released on December 1, 2024.
+Mickey wishes that Christmas could last forever, which unintentionally leads him into a time loop.

+Mickey's Home Alone

+Mickey's Home Alone is a spin-off Christmas special that is scheduled to be released in 2026.